jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-lines.md

 -->

-Practice playing a bass note in a steady and consistent rhythm, in its own line that leads and complements the chords.
+Start by playing a bass note on down beats, in its own line that leads and complements the chords.

 Start by just playing the root note in the bass.